project-sunbird/sunbird.org-docs/developer-docs/installation/resetting_userprofile.md

 To reset user profile visibility of all the users:

-1. Extract the archive file (sunbird-utils/cassandra-migration-etl/common/UserProfileVisibilityResetBin.zip) that contains the script to reset the profile visibility settings of all users
+1. Extract the archive file (sunbird-utils/cassandra-migration-etl/common/UserProfileVisibilityResetBin.zip) that contains the script to reset the profile visibility settings of all users.

-2. Run the following command to migrate the data
+2. Run the following command to migrate the data:
 <pre>
 UserProfileVisibilityReset_run.sh --context_param sunbird_cassandra_server="{sunbird_cassandra_server}" --context_param sunbird_cassandra_port="{sunbird_cassandra_port}" --context_param sunbird_cassandra_username="{sunbird_cassandra_username}" --context_param sunbird_cassandra_password="{sunbird_cassandra_password}"
 </pre>

-3. On successful execution of this job, the following query would return zero when executed in cassandra database
+3. On successful execution of this job, the following query would return zero when executed in cassandra database.

  - Query to fetch number of users with profile visibility value
      ```select count(profilevisibility) from user;```

-4. UserSync job needs to be run to sync the changes from cassandra to elastic search
+4. UserSync job needs to be run to sync the changes from cassandra to elastic search.